 1234567890123456indicates the object owner.

-A policy is a type of simple language specification that describes a permission set.
+A type of simple language specifications that describe a permission.
 For the language specifications supported by RAM, see Policy syntax structure.